-But wild country is more than just mountains, trees and critters.
-Wild country is the backdrop in which we build life-lasting memories.
-When you take your family into Idaho's backcountry, you can experience being part of the larger landscape, the historical journey.
-So get out there!
+Wild country is the backdrop against which we build lifelong memories.
+When you take your family into Idaho's backcountry, you become part of the larger landscape, the historical journey.
+So get out there—it's yours to explore!
 Find great hikes in the Boulder-White Clouds.